freifunk/projects.freifunk.net-contents/collections/_projects/libremesh-librenet6-integration.md

 * Create a working testbed network with LibreMesh
 * Propose a reasonable architectural solution to address this issue
-* Code the proposed solution after discussing with LibreMesh developers
+* Code the proposed solution after discussion with LibreMesh developers
 * Test and document the code